Program Directors

 delliott@hsc.wvu.edu

-Franklin Huggins, PharmD, BCPS, BCPPS, BCCCP, is Clinical Associate Professor of Clinical Pharmacy at West Virginia University and Pediatric Clinical Pharmacy Specialist for CAMC Women and Children’s Hospital in Charleston, WV.
+Franklin Huggins, PharmD, BCPS, BCPPS, BCCCP, is a Clinical Professor of Clinical Pharmacy at West Virginia University and a Pediatric Clinical Pharmacy Specialist for CAMC Women and Children’s Hospital in Charleston, WV.
 He is a graduate of the University of Utah College of Pharmacy and North Carolina State University.
-Dr. Huggins’ practice and research interest include the pharmacotherapy of the critically ill child, the use of laboratory measurements to guide rational medication therapy, and prehospital medication use in children.
+Dr. Huggins’ practice and research interests include the pharmacotherapy of critically ill children, the use of laboratory measurements to guide rational medication therapy and prehospital medication use in children.
 His rotation site is the pediatric intensive care unit at CAMC Women and Children’s Hospital.

 Cassie Simpkins, PharmD, BCPS, is a Clinical Assistant Professor and Clinical Specialist in Family Medicine with West Virginia University (WVU) School of Pharmacy and WVU Medicine.
 She earned her B.S. in biology from the University of Charleston and her Doctor of Pharmacy from the University of Charleston School of Pharmacy.
 After earning her PharmD, she completed a pharmacy residency at the Charleston Area Medical Center.
 Dr. Simpkins maintains a clinical practice with the inpatient family medicine team at the Charleston Area Medical Center and also participates in several interdisciplinary committees at the hospital.
 Her practice interests include cardiology, gastrointestinal disorders, and interdisciplinary care.